mhavey/marklogic/uml2es/tutorials/dmui.md

 This creates a few additional subfolders: plugins, src/main/hub-internal-config, src/main/ml-config, src/main/ml-schemas, build, gradle, and .gradle.

-If you wish, add the contents of the dmHub folder to your source code repository.
-Don't add build, gradle, and .gradle; these folders contain temporary files that aren't meant to be shared.

 Finally, let's create an instance of the data hub.
 In the command prompt, run the following

 gradle -i mlDeploy